 Many ORBs, including OmniORB and TAO, only offer C++ language support, which can be restrictive—particularly for your clients.
 With only C++ support, developers have no option except to obtain and support a second, Java ORB from a different vendor.
 Orbacus is designed for rapid development, deployment and support in your choice of C++ or Java in one integrated environment.
 The OMG has not standardized on how to carry out administration of CORBA applications.

 Configuration of a CORBA application or registering a server with the Implementation Repository varies from one CORBA product to another.
 For example, if you only deploy Orbacus/C++ and Orbacus/Java applications then you only need to know one set of administration techniques.
 If you deploy TAO (C++) applications and JacORB (Java) applications then you need to know two sets of techniques, which can be difficult.

-Orbacus supports a wide range of platforms, including variations of Windows, Linux and Irix.
+Orbacus supports a wide range of platforms, including variations of Windows, Linux, Solaris and many more.

 Although many vendors claim to fully support CORBA, most only support a few aspects.
 For example, OmniORB claims CORBA 2.6 compliance, but it doesn’t implement core features such as the Interface Repository (IFR), Implementation Repository (IMR) or portable interceptors.

 Orbacus provides its own implementation of the Interface Repository, V2.5 compliant and the Interoperable Naming Service.
 It operates with the Orbix telecom logging, events, notification, and trader services, all of which are compliant with their OMG standard specification.